 The United States Deaf Cycling Association (USDCA) maintains this web site in an effort to raise public awareness of the services, only cycling organization that is affiliated with the U.S.A.
 Deaf Sports Federation.

-Clockwise: Paul Wood - Trevor Kosa - Patrick Sluyter - John Klish
+Clockwise: Paul Wood - John Klish - Raymonda Yeh - Lindsay Lorenz

 Here, we are proudly announcing the finest USA cycling team members.
-The new riders are Patrick Sluyter who is an avid mountain biker and John Klish who competed excellently at the Tour de Formosa last year.
-Trevor Kosa is a veteran of several Deaflympics and world cycling championships.
+The new three riders, Raymonda Yeh and Lindsay Lorenz, will be the first female riders representing the USA cycling team at the Deaflympics and John Klish, who competed excellently at the Tour de Formosa last year, will be his first experience at the Deaflympics.
 Paul Wood, a well known rider of international class, will act as a coach and rider for the team.
 We wish them the best of luck at the Sofia Games this July 26 - August 4, 2013.

 Trevor Kosa - Bobby Skedsmo - Nick SchreiberThe USA cycling team is invited to participate in the international cycling event known as the Tour de Formosa in Taiwan on November 1-10, 2012.
 The following members of the USA cycling team are: